 - Be sure to set your phones dimensions to truly customize your design.
 Also note that you are able to set the width of the elastic band used.

 Step 2: Cut and an elastic band to your biceps length.
 If you choose to mount this somewhere else, then cut to length necessary.
 I used some, not so sticky, velcro.
 Find some very sticky velcro to prevent this from undoing and falling off your arm!

 Then simply string the elastic band through the printed object and mount.

 Any-phone Arm Band by CidVilas is licensed under the GNU - GPL license.

-We're sure CidVilas would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure CidVilas would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).